Luis Hernández (runner)

 Luis Ceferino Hernández Morales (born August 26, 1955) is a retired long-distance runner from Mexico.
 He claimed the gold medal at the 1975 Pan American Games in the Men's 10,000 metres, and represented his native country the following year at the 1976 Summer Olympics in Montréal, Canada.

+Running for the BYU Cougars track and field team, Hernández won the 1977 3 miles at the NCAA Division I Indoor Track and Field Championships in a time of 13:20.55.